 This course fulfills the course requirement for tenth grade students.
 The concepts studied will include heredity, evolution, cell structure and reproduction, and the organization of living things, genetics, ecosystems, biogeochemical cycles, human ecology and our impact on the planet.

 NCAA (08005-Fit)

-LR-1414 Conceptual Science with Earth Science Integration
+LR-1414 Earth Science